Back to News

 LoggLaw G2C — Collar-Type GPS for Wildlife Damage Control (GPS Collar)

-The LoggLaw G2C used in this study is a collar-type GPS device designed for medium to large animals.
+The LoggLaw G2C used in this study is a collar-type GPS device designed for medium- to large-sized animals.
 It enables real-time location tracking via GNSS positioning and LTE-M communication.
 It is widely used for behavioral studies of wildlife such as monkeys, deer, and bears, as well as for wildlife damage control measures.

 Animal Portal — Cloud System for Wildlife Damage Control

-This is a cloud platform that visualizes and manages GPS data collected by the LoggLaw G series in real time.
-It supports effective wildlife damage control measures, such as displaying activity ranges on maps and providing proximity alerts.
+This cloud platform visualizes and manages GPS data collected by the LoggLaw G Series in real time.
+It supports effective wildlife damage control measures by displaying activity ranges on maps and providing proximity alerts.